Vocals: Yoko Hamasaki

 Also in 2016, Vocalist Yoko Hamasaki released her first book of prose titled Bara Iro No Jinsei (“Rose-Colored Life”) and her second solo album, Blue Forest, with the music video “I Like Chopin” directed by Eisuke Naito.
 Temma Matsunaga released his second book of essays, titled Shoujo ka, shousetsu ka (“Girl, or novel?”), the follow-up to 2015’s Jisatsushatachi (“Selfie People”), a compilation of short stories, essays, and poems about the dark sides of modern life in Tokyo.
 Matsunaga also co-starred with Hikari Mitsushima in an episode of NHK BS Premium’s Edogawa Rampo Tanpenshu, an anthology series featuring the works of noted Japanese mystery writer Edogawa Rampo.

-URBANGARDE’s next single “Akumade Akuma” will be released in January 2017.
+URBANGARDE’s latest single “Akumade Akuma” was released in January 2017.